-Once a site is chosen, the project's architects or engineers will review this section which outlines information the Design Review Board (DRB) and Metropolitan Planning Commission (MPC) staff requires for review.
-TDC staff will recommend a preliminary meeting with the design team to review the standards and make sure they completely understand what is expected.
-The project's architect or engineer should review Section

-3 and make sure that the plans are in compliance with the standards.
+Once a site is chosen, the project's architects or engineers will review this section which outlines information the operational staff of the IDB and Metropolitan Planning Commission (MPC) staff requires for review.
+IDB staff will recommend a preliminary meeting with the design team to review the standards and make sure they completely understand what is expected.
+The project's architect or engineer should review Section 3 and make sure that the plans are in compliance with the standards.